Quick Answer

 • Less back and forth with staff during busy hours

-The appeal was practical and reduced friction.
+The appeal was practical.

 What a QR code menu actually is